trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-promote-or-quarantine/README.md

     <summary>Using the AWS console</summary>

     1. Go to **CloudFormation > Stacks** > your all-in-one stack > your nested storage stack.
-    2. In the main pane, click the **Resources** tab and then click the **ScanningBucket** link.
-You are redirected to your ScanningBucket in Amazon S3.
+    2. In the main pane, click the **Outputs** tab and then copy the **ScanningBucket** string.
+Search the string in Amazon S3 console to find your ScanningBucket.
     3. Click **Upload** and upload `eicar_com.zip`.
 File Storage Security scans the file and detects malware.
     4. Still in S3, go to your Quarantine bucket and make sure that `eicar.zip` file is present.
     5. Go back to your ScanningBucket and make sure the `eicar.zip` is no longer there.

     📌 It can take 30-60 seconds or more for the 'move' operation to complete, and during this time, you may see the file in both buckets.
-    2. Search for your scanning bucket.
-    3. Click on the **Upload** button.
-    4. Find the Eicar test file you downloaded and click **Upload**.
-    5. Check your quarantine bucket to see if the Eicar file has moved.
-    **NOTE:** It can take about 30-60 seconds or more for the file to move.

     </details>

     <details>